Squat While

 100% Private

 Fully offline.
 No data leaves your Mac.
-Ever.
+No analytics, no cloud.

 One price.
 Forever.